kay-a11y/kay-a11y.github.io/_posts/2025/Linux/2025-05-10-PowerWash-xdotool.md

 nohup ./press_tab.sh &
 ```

 This will run the script in the background and keep it going even after you close the terminal.
-The `&` ensures that it runs in the background, and `nohup` makes sure it doesn’t stop when the terminal closes.
+The `&` ensures that it runs in the background, and `nohup` makes sure it doesn't stop when the terminal closes.

 ## 🔪 Check and Stop the script